OSU-BMBL/marsgt/README.md

 ## MarsGT Model Tutorial

 We have curated tutorials to assist you in operating the MarsGT model.
 You can locate these tutorials in the marsgt/Tutorial directory of the project.
 Additionally, we have provided an Example Dataset to aid you in testing and acquainting yourself with the MarsGT functionality:

+&nbsp;&nbsp;&nbsp;&nbsp;[**Example Dataset** ↗](https://github.com/mtduan/marsgt/blob/main/Tutorial/Tutorial_for_example_data.ipynb)
 **Note-1: The execution of this code approximately takes 2 hours and requires about 250GB of memory.**
 **Note-2: More epochs will lead to better performance, but will also require a longer duration.
 Please balance this according to your needs to set parameters 'epochs' and 'num_eopchs'.**
-&nbsp;&nbsp;&nbsp;&nbsp;[**Example Dataset** ↗](https://github.com/mtduan/marsgt/blob/main/Tutorial/Tutorial_for_example_data.ipynb)
+**Note-3: For the usage of MAESTRO in this context, please refer to the process in `Tutorial/Tutorial_server_version/Case1/MAESTRO_Gene_Peak_Calculation.R`.**

 Beyond the aforementioned resources, we offer two versions of the tutorial designed to reproduce the results of the paper:

 1. [**Local Version** ↗](https://github.com/mtduan/marsgt/tree/main/Tutorial/Tutorial_local_version): This version is specifically created for running the model locally on your computer.
 Utilize this version if you are aiming to reproduce the results documented in the paper.